bairblog/bairblog.github.io/_posts/2018-11-26-physics-learning.md

 Using a standard microscope, the illumination source can be replaced with a programmable LED array to construct an LED array microscope (Fig 1.).
-Images taken under different LED’s illumination will encode information about the sample’s phase information (specifically, different parts of the sample’s spatial spectrum) into the intensity measurements.
+Images taken under different LED’s illumination will encode information about the sample’s phase (specifically, different parts of the sample’s spatial spectrum) into the intensity measurements.
 A large set of measurements (10s to 100s) can then be combined by solving an inverse problem to quantitatively reconstruct the phase of the sample, possibly with higher resolution than the